SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 **Examples**

-The following picture shows an example for a message which sends a measurement when the value is changed.
-In this case also values such as the measurement type and series need to be defined.
+The following picture shows an example for a message which sends an event and updates a fragment in a managed object when this value is changed.
+In this case also values such as the event and managed object fragments and properties nested inside the fragments need to be defined.

 ![Value configuration in detail: measurement](/guides/users-guide/actility/deviceDatabase2.png)